 "Are you sure about that?"

 Something about Taichi's eyes made him look very solemn.
-It was probably only the gleam from the bare overhead light, Yamato told himself.
-But he felt himself recoiling.
+It was probably only the gleam from the bare overhead light, Yamato told himself, yet he couldn't help but recoil.

 "I mean it.
 Yamato.
 You've been with the Teenage Wolves since junior high.
 You're finally getting somewhere.
 No one wants you to –"